 Bananas aren’t what you’d call a traditional accompaniment to baba au rhum, but it’s February and they were all I had around.
 I shouldn’t have been so surprised that they worked so well, they’re a natural pairing with rum.
 I made a separate batch of syrup without the alcohol for the girls, and judging by the action this past weekend, babas are going to become a staple around here.
 They’re all little Joan wanted to eat, breakfast, lunch and dinner.
-Begin yours by putting the dry ingredients in your mixer.
+Begin yours by assembling your ingredients.
+Put the dry ingredients in your mixer.

 Stir to combine and with the machine running, add the milk.

 Now the eggs, one at a time.

 …but will become smooth and elastic after several minutes of beating.